Twins vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 35 hits with nine doubles, a triple, three home runs, 24 walks and 17 RBI.
-He's also stolen five bases.
+- Ramirez has nine doubles, a triple, three home runs, 24 walks and 17 RBI (36 total hits).
+He's also swiped five bases.

-- Ramirez will look for his fifth straight game with a hit in this matchup.
-In his last five games he is batting .250 with three walks.
+- Ramirez has recorded a base hit in five games in a row.
+In his last five games he is batting .300 with three walks.

 Ramírez Recent Games